Sievering: Sievering since the Middle Ages

 Sievering and the surrounding settlements suffered greatly during the Ottoman wars in Europe, which greatly impeded their development.
 In 1634, Obersievering and Untersievering once again received new rulers; Obersievering went to the Camaldolese from Kahlenberg, while Untersievering went to the Gaming Monastery.
 When the plague hit Vienna in 1713, Sievering suffered particularly badly.
 30 of the 33 houses in Obersievering were afflicted, in Untersievering the numbers were 32 of 34.
 267 people in all died of the plague in Sievering.
 In the following decades, Obersievering developed much less rapidly than Untersievering as a result of its cooler, moister climate and poor transport links.
 In 1767, Obersievering had 41 houses and 26 farmhouses, while Untersievering had just 5 farmhouses.
 By 1819, Untersievering had overtaken the settlement further upstream - in its 56 houses, Untersievering had 467 inhabitants, while in Obersievering, 377 people were living in 52 houses.
 From 1789 onwards, private individuals built canals and ponds, planted fruit trees, bred sheep, set up a park and built a farmhouse.
 In 1832, wood merchant Josef Müller was finally able to reunite both settlements under one owner.
 He later sold them to Anton Edler von Wirth, who had also purchased Oberdöbling in 1824.

 When they were integrated into the city of Vienna in 1892 together with Unterdöbling, Oberdöbling, Heiligenstadt, Nußdorf, Grinzing, Josefsdorf and Kahlenbergerdorf, Obersievering had 626 inhabitants and Untersievering 1,996.
 Obersievering consisted of 78 houses, Untersievering 214.
-Around 1900, large apartment blocks were thrown up in the lower Sieveringer Straße, and the surrounding hills were gradually built over.
+Around 1900, large apartment blocks were built in the lower Sieveringer Straße, and the surrounding hills were gradually built over.
 The old centres of Obersievering and Untersievering are nonetheless still recognisable.
 Tram line 39, which used to run to Sievering, was opened in 1902.